 - As an African American man, I was fired for doing the same thing as White employees.

 - My company got rid of mostly all the Black workers during a layoff but kept most of the White employees.

 - There are no African American managers at my job and I just got passed over for a promotion by a less qualified Caucasian.

 - My supervisor makes all the Black laborers do all the heavy lifting and dirty work while the White workers sit by the truck and watch.

 Because we know that many clients are not able to afford the costs of litigation up front, we take on more cases on a contingency fee basis than most firms.
 Contingency fee agreements mean that the client need not pay any fee for legal services unless and until our employment attorneys recover money and/or results on your race discrimination claim.
-We have also addressed a few of the most common questions around racial discrimination in our FAQ section.

 It’s Crucial That You Call The Right Attorney™ Today

 If you feel that you are being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.

 When you schedule an appointment, you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm, who will help you determine the best way to pursue your legal claims.

 Get A Free Consultation Call Us Today